This post may contain affiliate links. Please see our privacy policy for details.

 Oh, and the wine.
 That helps warm you up too, no?

 Serve with crusty bread.
-Serve with all the homemade crusty bread for dipping, sopping and dunking!
+Serve with homemade crusty bread or garlic knots for dipping—classic sides for creamy tortellini soup.

 Swiss chard, baby spinach, collard greens, and cabbage are all great options.